ignis05/baro-save-tools/README.md

 -  remove owned submarine with "X" button
 -  download .sub file of owned submarine with download button
 -  change currently used submarine using radio buttons
+-  clean all dirt and stains from owned submarines

 ### Available Submarines List